0xumarkhatab/OneDayOfJavaScript/Readme.md

 ###### Javascript Variables

-       start  with "let" keyword and write the name of the variable separated by space. i.e
+       start  with "let" or "const" keyword and write the name of the variable separated by space. i.e

 <code>
+Following are some data types
 <pre>
-          let name ="Umar";
+          let name ="Umar"; //string
-          let age=12;
+          const age=12; //integer
-          let isMale = true;
+          let isMale = true; //boolean
-          let cgpa = 3.118;
+          let cgpa = 3.118; //float point numbers let salary = undefined; //undefined
 </pre>
 </code>

+**const** does not let the user to re assign the value to variable declared with it.

+**let** alows the value change

 ###### separate statements with semiColon (;)